-This submission on the draft Fingal Development Plan 2023-2029 has been prepared on behalf of our client MKN Properties Limited in relation to our client's lands at Fosterstown North, Dublin Road / R132, Swords, Co.
+This submission on the draft Fingal Development Plan 2023-2029 has been prepared on behalf of our client J. Murphy (Developments) Limited in relation to our client's lands at Fosterstown North, Dublin Road / R132, Swords, Co.
 Dublin.

-The specific requests made in this submission are set out in the tables in Section 2 of this submission relating to specific chapter(s) of the Draft Plan, to allow for ease of review and assessment.
+The specific requests made in this submission are set out in the tables in Section 2 of this submission relating to specific Proposed Material Alterations to the Draft Plan, to allow for ease of review and assessment.

 In summary, it is respectfully submitted that having regard to policies contained in the Draft Development Plan for compact development and to provide a greater scale of residential accommodation at sustainable densities, the key concerns relate to the imposition of a new map based objective restricting density, in addition to the presence of the 'OS' Open Space zoning, which will unnecessarily hinder the future development proposals on these lands.
-It is therefore respectfully requested that the map based objective proposed in respect of the subject lands at Fosterstown be omitted, and the zoning of part of the lands to open space be reversed.
+It is therefore respectfully requested that the map based objective proposed in respect of the subject lands at Fosterstown be omitted.

-The removal of the map-based objective in respect of density and the reversal of the OS zoning will not detract from the ability of the subject lands to deliver a high quality development, with an appropriate density for its location, in line with the FCC Development Plan and national policies.
+The removal of the map based objective in respect of density (and should the Planning Authority revert the lands zoned 'OS' to 'RA') will not detract from the ability of the subject lands to deliver a high quality development, with an appropriate density for its location, in line with the FCC Development Plan and national policies.